 Benzodiazepine addicts have a generally higher rate of success in remaining abstinent after prolonged use of the drugs.
 In a 2003 study, nearly 50% of long-term benzodiazepine addicts were able to taper off the drug and remain abstinent until their follow-up 2 years later.
 This is a remarkably positive statistic, compared with other addictive drugs.
 The same study shows that, among the other half who did relapse, they returned to a healthier use of the benzodiazepines than previously.
 That is, after quitting benzodiazepines for a time, they began to use the drugs as prescribed after relapsing, without a noticeable return to abusive patternsvii.

 The reason for this is likely that benzodiazepine addicts are typically not addicts in a traditional sense.
 They are not high-risk individuals with other addictive patterns, rather they are ordinary medical patients who fell victim to the addictive properties of benzodiazepines.
-When successfully removed from the drug, they are typically able to maintain sobriety without a full scope of treatment which might be indicated for other drugs.
+When successfully removed from the drug, they are typically able to maintain sobriety without a full scope of recovery which might be indicated for other drugs.

 That having been said, those who were abusing the benzodiazepines at particularly high dosages tended to suffer a much greater addiction permanence.
 In these cases, standard therapeutic measures and medical supervision are strongly suggested.